 Portable Document Format (PDF) is a file format that the Adobe Corporation developed.
 It is used to easily transfer documents via the Internet.

 PDF files are protected from changes and retain a presentation’s exact elements, thereby avoiding problems like missing fonts or broken layouts.
-PDF files can be viewed with Adobe Acrobat Reader, an easily downloadable application that all OS-Windows, Linux, and Mac OS X support.
+PDF files can be viewed with Adobe Acrobat Reader, an easily downloadable application for Windows and Mac OS X. A number of equivalents are available on Linux as well.

 Converting MS Word Documents to PDF